MananSinghal123/BTCShield/README.md

 Simulation results adapted from Qin et al. (2023) indicate reversible‑call backstops can substantially reduce collateral release under certain parameter settings.
 BTCShield implements the same primitive; the exact benefit depends on chosen parameters (`λ`, `ΔT`, buffer `B`), asset liquidity, and market conditions.
 See `docs/simulations.md` for replication setup, datasets, and assumptions.

+## 🧭 Future Implementations

+### 🧾 Order Book–Driven Backstop Allocation

+Introducing an **order book–like mechanism** can make BTCShield more efficient, fair, and market-driven — especially when multiple supporters compete to back a position.

+#### 1️⃣ Why an Order Book?

+**Without it:**
+- All supporters are treated equally.
+- Early supporters may be overcompensated, while late ones get little or nothing.
+- λ is just split evenly, which doesn’t reflect individual risk/reward preferences.

+**With an order book:**
+- Supporters can bid for their share of backing by specifying:
+  - Amount of collateral they’re willing to lock
+  - Minimum expected payoff (option premium)
+  - Time duration of support
+- The protocol then allocates support efficiently, similar to a market auction.

+---

+#### 2️⃣ How It Works

+**Borrower creates a position**, specifying:
+- Collateral \( C_{t0} \)
+- Desired backstop coverage
+- Liquidation threshold

+**Supporters submit bids**, indicating:
+- λ or fraction of collateral they can support
+- Expected return or premium

+**Protocol allocates support**:
+- Sort bids based on **price/risk efficiency** (highest expected payoff per risk unit).
+- Accept bids until total required coverage is reached.
+- **Excess bids** are either rejected or queued for the next backstop round.

+---

+#### 3️⃣ Advantages

+- **Dynamic pricing:** λ becomes market-driven rather than fixed.
+- **Capital efficiency:** Only required collateral is locked.
+- **Fair rewards:** Supporters are compensated according to actual risk exposure.
+- **Scalable:** Handles 1 or 100+ supporters without manual tuning.

+---

+#### 4️⃣ Variants

+- **Continuous auction:** Supporters can join/leave dynamically, λ adjusts in real time.
+- **Discrete rounds:** New backstop rounds open periodically, λ recalculated each round.
+- **Priority-based:** Early supporters get priority but λ scales inversely with participant count.

+---

+#### ✅ Summary

+An **order book–like mechanism** makes λ *market-driven, fair, and dynamically adaptive* in multi-supporter scenarios.
+It effectively turns backstopping into a **micro-market**, perfectly aligning incentives among borrowers and supporters.

+---

+### 📅 Roadmap Position
+Planned for **Phase 2** of BTCShield, once the single-supporter and λ calibration layers are validated in production.

 ## 🔒 Security Considerations

 ### Smart Contract Integration (future‑ready)